 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bailey has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bailey has few renters and college students.
 But the biggest reason it is quieter in Bailey than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bailey may be for you.

+Bailey is a somewhat ethnically-diverse town.
 The people who call Bailey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bailey residents report their race to be White, followed by Native American.
-Important ancestries of people in Bailey include Irish, English, Italian, and Norwegian.
+Important ancestries of people in Bailey include Irish, English, Italian, and Swedish.

 The most common language spoken in Bailey is English.
 Other important languages spoken here include Spanish and Arabic.